How to raise a reader / Pamela Paul, Maria Russo ; illustrated by Dan Yaccarino, Lisk Feng, Vera Brosgol, and Monica Garwood.

 - 0 of 0 copies available at Krum Public Library.

-- 0 of 1 copy available at North Texas Library Consortium.
+- 1 of 2 copies available at North Texas Library Consortium.

 |Location||Call Number / Copy Notes||Barcode||Shelving Location||Status||Due Date|

 |Haslet Public Library||649 PAU (Text)||36052000022399||Adult NEW||In process||-|

 - ISBN: 9781523505302 (hardcover)